-I also take Vital Proteins collagen AND gelatin.
+I also love Further Food’s Grass-Fed and Pasture Raised collagen AND gelatin.
 It’s super helpful in healing the gut and gives you tons of protein.
 Very easy to digest and you can incorporate the collagen into pretty much anything.
 THIS POST talks all about the healing benefits gelatin does for the gut – I don’t go a day without it!

 Cook a chicken (whole) in just boiling water or in a crock pot (and save the bone broth! lol), let it cool, then puree the meat.
 Yes, you heard me, puree it until you can drink it!
 About 5 years ago I had to go on a 100% liquid diet for about 3 months long and did this with not just chicken, but all my food (rice, veggies, fruit, etc.).
 After a while I got used to it, and to be honest, I still do it to this day!
 Haha I like it now, and it’s really no different than hummus dip or pate!
 If you can puree all your food for a week straight and then report back about how it’s changed you I challenge it…it will help!
 (NOT a “liquid” diet, but pureed – huge difference)

 Don’t take too many probiotics.
 I used to think the more the better!
 I would take multiple brands of pills, powders, etc. just loading up on the good bacteria, but come to find out that taking too many can do more harm than good and taking none at all is actually better.
 When you take too many they fight against each other (yes, even the good one) and I went off them for about a month solid (only ingesting natural probiotics from yogurt) and have improved.
 However, after a month, start incorporating probiotic pills back into your diet.
-I also like Vital Proteins Beauty Waters because they contain Bacillus Coagulans (a special type of probiotic known to target yeast and candida overgrowth unlike other probiotics).
-Check THIS POST and you’ll for sure want to load up on this stuff!
+I also recommend my very own developed protein powder because it contains Bacillus Coagulans (a special type of probiotic known to target yeast and candida overgrowth unlike other probiotics).

 Eliminate stevia from your diet!
 You might have already read THIS POST a while back and are aware of it’s harmful affects on the body (the gut in particular), but if you haven’t, after reading it you will remove it at once!
 Trust me.